MalakAlsalem/Arcade-game/README.md

 ===========

 **About the game:**
-The game is a project for Front-End Web Development Nanodegree form [Udacity][1].
+The game is a project for Front-End Web Development Nanodegree from [Udacity][1].

 **Run application:**
 You can play the game using [this live link][2].